lipp/zbus/README.md

 -    exceptions
 -    notification-data

-The zbus protocol itself is aware of any dataformat but provides a default implementation for JSON which allows a very convient zbus.
+**The zbus protocol itself is aware of any dataformat** but provides a default implementation for JSON which allows a very convient (stand-alone) zbus.

 ## Build